dieterich-lab/rna_protein_xlnet/README.md

 The header of the `loo_scores_{handletokens}.csv` can be read as follows:
 - `sequence`: The sequence id / identifier
-- `token`: the masked/removed actual token
+- `token`: the actual token (for `remove` it was deleted from the sequence, for `mask` it's one-hot encoding was set to zero, for `replace` it was replaced with the token under `replacement`, see below)
+- `replacement`: Only valid for `handletokens: replace`, see above
 - `label`: The true regression value / class
 - `pred`: The predicted regression value / class
 - `start_offset`: Start offset in the sequence (zero-indexed)